Copper shark: Distribution and habitat

 The copper shark is the only member of its genus largely found in temperate rather than tropical waters, in temperatures above 12 C. It is widely distributed but as disjunct regional populations with little to no interchange between them.
 In the Atlantic, this shark occurs from the Mediterranean Sea to Morocco and the Canary Islands, off Argentina, and off Namibia and South Africa (where there may be two separate populations), with infrequent records from Mauritania, the Gulf of Guinea, and possibly the Gulf of Mexico.
 In the Indo-Pacific, it is found from the East China Sea to Japan (excluding Hokkaido) and southern Russia, off southern Australia (mostly between Sydney and Perth but occasionally further north), and around New Zealand but not as far as the Kermadec Islands; there are also unconfirmed reports from the Seychelles and the Gulf of Thailand.
 In the eastern Pacific, it occurs from northern Chile to Peru, and from Mexico to Point Conception, California, including the Gulf of California.
 The copper shark is common off parts of Argentina, South Africa, Australia, and New Zealand, and rare elsewhere; in many areas its range is ill-defined because of confusion with other species.
+The shark is one of the most commonly found in the waters of New Zealand.

 Copper sharks can be found from the surf zone to slightly beyond the continental shelf in the open ocean, diving to depths of 100 m or more.
 This species commonly enters very shallow habitats, including bays, shoals, and harbors, and also inhabits rocky areas and offshore islands.
 It is tolerant of low and changing salinities, and has been reported from estuaries and the lower reaches of large rivers.
 Juveniles inhabit inshore waters less than 30 m deep throughout the year, while adults tend to be found further offshore and regularly approach the coast only in spring and summer, when large aggregations can be readily observed in shallow water.

 Populations of copper sharks in both hemispheres perform seasonal migrations, in response to temperature changes, reproductive events, and/or prey availability; the movement patterns differ with sex and age.
 Adult females and juveniles spend winter in the subtropics and generally shift to higher latitudes as spring nears, with pregnant females also moving towards the coast to give birth in inshore nursery areas.
 Adult males remain in the subtropics for most of the year, except in late winter or spring when they also move into higher latitudes, in time to encounter and mate with post-partum females dispersing from the nurseries.
 During migrations, individual sharks have been recorded traveling up to 1320 km.
 It is philopatric, returning to the same areas year after year.

+The oldest evidence for a copper shark nursery in the fossil record is known from the Pisco Basin of Peru, with its evidence being preserved in the Chilcatay and Pisco Formations, from the Early Miocene to the Late Miocene.